Call one of our admissions coordinators to help you find a drug and alcohol addiction treatment center today. Find a program that matches your goals.

-Ambien is a prescription drug addiction that supports people who have issues falling asleep.
+Ambien is a prescription drug that supports people who have issues falling asleep.
 Taking the drug can help stabilize a person’s sleeping patterns, but it can also become addictive if depended on for too long of a period.
-Misuse of this medication can result in hazardous side effects, including addiction or overdose.
+Misuse of this medication can result in serious side effects, including addiction or overdose.

 Crystal meth is a common amphetamine abused in the U.S. It is typically smoked, but can be snorted or injected.
 Continued use of meth destroys the brain’s dopamine and serotonin receptors, making it hard for users to experience the same pleasure.
 Cognitive-behavioral intervention therapy is an effective treatment for amphetamine addiction.

 Ativan is a powerful anti-anxiety medicine that is part of a class of substances called benzodiazepines.
 Ativan drug addiction is a severe disorder that can be damaging without professional addiction treatment.
 Ativan assists people with symptoms of short-term anxiety and is not intended for long-term use.